Tuition, Scholarships and Financial Aid

 The following scholarships are available exclusively to current College of Education, Health, and Human Services students.
 To apply for these scholarships, please visit the UM-Dearborn Office of Financial Aid and submit an application by February 1.

 Eligibility: College of Education, Health, and Human Services non-resident graduate students with an initial minimum cumulative GPA of 3.0 (4.0 scale).
 Continuing students must have a minimum cumulative GPA of 3.2 (4.0).
 Students must be enrolled for at least 6 credits hours per semester (3 credit hours in the summer or final semester of the program).
-Any applicant wanting to enroll for less than 6 credits would need to submit a petition (academic petition form) requesting an exception to this policy.
 Student academic record must be free of academic misconduct.

 The Non-Resident Graduate Tuition Scholarship covers 80% of the difference between the resident and non-resident graduate tuition rate.
 This scholarship is renewable in subsequent terms, up to the number of credits in the student’s degree program.
 You may be eligible for a non-resident graduate tuition scholarship if you meet the award criteria.
-You must complete the online application for this scholarship prior to each semester that you want to be considered for the award.
+Newly admitted CEHHS graduate students are automatically considered for this award so no separate application is needed.

 Eligibility: College of Education, Health, and Human Services students.